Legal Services Industry in Hong Kong

 As a member of the WTO, China has improved market access conditions for foreign firms to the mainland's legal sector.
 In addition, the liberalisation measures adopted under CEPA have also enhanced the access of Hong Kong’s legal sector to the mainland market.

-Since the implementation of CEPA in 2004, the Chinese mainland has further opened up its market to Hong Kong’s legal service sector.
+Since the implementation of CEPA in 2004, Mainland China has further opened up its market to Hong Kong’s legal service sector.
 Among the provisions, the residence requirement for representatives of representative offices of the Hong Kong law firm on the mainland has been relaxed; Hong Kong permanent residents are allowed to sit the National Judicial Examinations; Hong Kong lawyers are allowed to be employed as legal consultants by mainland law firms; and restrictions on association between Hong Kong and mainland law firms have been relaxed.
 Under Supplement IX to CEPA, Hong Kong law firms with representative offices on the mainland are allowed to operate in association with one to three mainland law firms.

 CEPA allows mainland law firms to employ Hong Kong legal practitioners, but those who are employed by mainland law firms are not allowed to handle matters of mainland law.

 Under Supplement X to CEPA, which took effective from January 2014, mainland lawyers are allowed to be seconded as consultants to work in mainland representative offices of Hong Kong law firms set up in Guangdong Province, advising on mainland law.
-Currently, there are 13 Hong Kong law firms that have established representative offices in Guangdong, and they will be able to provide a more broad-based service as a result of the new Supplement X measure, thereby advising on both mainland and international law.
+Currently, there are 21 Hong Kong law firms that have established representative offices in Guangdong, and they will be able to provide a more broad-based service as a result of the new Supplement X measure, thereby advising on both mainland and international law.

 After ten annual Supplements to keep widening and broadening the liberalisation measures in favour of HKSS, Hong Kong and the mainland entered into a subsidiary agreement under CEPA in 2014 to achieve basic liberalisation of trade in service trade in Guangdong.
 This was then followed in November 2015 by the Agreement on Trade in Services (ATIS) to extend the coverage of the 2014 agreement from Guangdong to the rest of the mainland.
 Unlike the Supplements which adopted a positive-list approach to introducing liberalisation measures, the two latest CEPA agreements adopt a hybrid approach to granting preferential access to Hong Kong using both positive and negative lists.
 For example, Hong Kong residents who have acquired mainland lawyer qualifications or legal professional qualifications and hold a mainland lawyer’s practice certificate are allowed under ATIS to engage in activities as agents in civil litigation cases relating to Hong Kong in the capacity of mainland lawyers on the mainland from mid-2016.
 This measure was first suggested as a positive-list item under consideration when Supplement VIII was released, and was then implemented in Guangdong in 2015.
 Details of the preferential access concerning the legal services sector can be found at Trade and Industry Department (TID) website.

-- Supports Hong Kong’s participation in the Belt and Road Initiative through building a communication platform.
+1. Supports Hong Kong’s participation in the Belt and Road Initiative through building a communication platform.

-- Promotes deepening economic cooperation within the Pan Pearl River Delta Region, in particular the Guangdong-Hong Kong-Macau Bay Area (Bay Area).
+2. Promotes deepening economic cooperation within the Pan Pearl River Delta Region, in particular the Guangdong-Hong Kong-Macau Bay Area (Bay Area).
 It also supports further liberalisation for Hong Kong services industries, such as finance, transport and shipping, commerce and trade, professional services and technology in the Pilot Free Trade Zones, as well as in Qianhai, Nansha and Hengqin.

-- Consolidates and enriches prior CEPA cooperation provisions to offer new opportunities for Hong Kong's professional services providers.
+3. Consolidates and enriches prior CEPA cooperation provisions to offer new opportunities for Hong Kong's professional services providers.
 In total, 12 areas of cooperation activities are listed under the Ecotech Agreement, including legal and dispute resolution services.
 For details, please refer to TID website.

-On 14 December, 2017, the National Development and Reform Commission (NDRC) and the Government of Hong Kong Special Administrative Region (HKSAR) signed the arrangement for “Advancing Hong Kong’s Full Participation in and Contribution to the Belt and Road Initiative”.
+On 14 December, 2017, the National Development and Reform Commission (NDRC) and the Government of Hong Kong Special Administrative Region (HKSAR) signed the Arrangement for Advancing Hong Kong’s Full participation in and Contribution to the Belt and Road Initiative.
 The Arrangement put forward specific measures focusing on six key areas, including provide international legal and dispute resolution services for the Belt and Road Initiative.